claudiososa/go_desafio_2_labora/README.md

+# Product Inventory Management System

+This Go project implements a simple inventory management system to manage products.
+The program allows for adding new products, updating the quantity of existing products, and deleting products from the inventory.

+## Usage

+### Add Product
+To add a new product to the inventory, use the `addProduct` function.
+Provide the name, price, and quantity of the product.

+### Update Product Quantity
+To update the quantity of an existing product, modify the `quantity` field of the respective product directly.

+### Delete Product
+To delete a product from the inventory, use the `delete` function.
+Provide the name of the product to be deleted.

 # Contact Management System

 This Go project implements a simple contact management system to manage a user's contacts.
 The program allows for adding new contacts, searching for contacts by name or phone number, updating contact information, and deleting contacts.